 It is convenient to think about the (values of the) indices $i=1,...,I$ of the sets $\X^i$ as of the {\sl colors} of these sets.\footnote{Let us agree that these colors are inherited by different entities associated with $\X^i$'s such as index groups $\J_i$, indices $j\in \J_i$, corresponding sets $\X_j$ and distributions $p\in \X^i$.}

 We also assume that we have at our disposal pairwise detectors -- Borel functions $\phi_{ij}: \Omega\to \bbr$ -- for the sets $\X_j$, $j=1,...,N$ which satisfy relations \rf{eq10}.
-From now on, we make the following assumption: \begin{quote} {\bf A:} {\sl When the indices $j$ and $j'\in\J$ are of different colors (in other words, do not belong to the same group $\J_i$), the risk $\epsilon_{jj'}(=\epsilon_{j'j})$ of the detector $\phi_{jj'}$ (same as the detector $\phi_{j'j}$) satisfies $\epsilon_{jj'}<1$. } \end{quote} Note that assumption {\bf A} implies that for $j$ and $j'$ of different colors the sets of distributions $\X_j$ and $\X_{j'}$ are at positive Hellinger distance from each other:
+From now on, we make the following assumption: \begin{quote} {\bf A:} {\sl When the indices $j$ and $j'\in\J$ are of different colors (in other words, do not belong to the same group $\J_i$), the risk $\epsilon_{jj'}(=\epsilon_{j'j})$ of the detector $\phi_{jj'}$ (same as the detector $\phi_{j'j}$) satisfies $\epsilon_{jj'}<1$. } \end{quote} Note that assumption {\bf A} implies that for $j$ and $j'$ of different colors the sets of distributions $\X_j$ and $\X_{j'}$ are at positive Hellinger distance from each other.
 This implies that our color assignments are unambiguous, and our goal may be reformulated as that of identifying the color of the distribution underlying the observations.

 From the results of section \ref{sect:multiple} it easily follows that if assumption {\bf A} holds then for any given $\epsilon>0$, we can decide on the hypotheses $H_1,...,H_I$ with risk $ \leq\epsilon$ (meaning that the probability to reject the true hypothesis, same as the probability to accept a wrong one, is $\leq\epsilon$), provided that the number $K$ of observations is large enough.
-This being said, the ``large enough'' $K$ could be indeed quite large for the pairs $j\in \J_i,j'\in\J_{i'}$ with $i\neq i'$, with small value of $\epsilon_{jj'}$.
+This being said, the ``large enough'' $K$ could be indeed quite large { if there are pairs $j\in \J_i,j'\in\J_{i'}$, $i\neq i'$, with close to 1 values of $\epsilon_{jj'}$}.
 As a tradeoff, we can switch from decision rules based on $K$ observations to {\sl sequential} decision rules, for which the decision is made on the basis of on-line adjustable number of observations.
 We can expect that if we are lucky and the distribution $p_*$ underlying our observation is ``deeply inside'' of some $\X^{i_*}$ and thus is ``far'' from all $\X^i$, $i\neq i_*$, the true hypothesis $H_{i_*}$ will be accepted much sooner than in the case when $p_*$ is close to some of ``wrong'' $\X^i$'s.
 Our objective now is to build sequential tests utilizing the results of section \ref{sec:oldies}.